This tutorial covers:

 , and parameterize

 .
-For this project, you will create a custom marker that will group all the tests that perform GET
+For our project, we will create a custom marker that will group all the tests that perform GET

 and /bookapi/book/:id